Expert Consultant for the following modules:

 - Teaching Naked Techniques: A Practical Guide to Designing Better Classes (Jossey-Bass 2017)

-Bowen is President of Goucher College.
+Bowen is the 11th President of Goucher College.
 He began his teaching career at Stanford University in 1982 as the Director of Jazz Ensembles.
 In 1994, he became the Founding Director of the Centre for the History and Analysis of Recorded Music at the University of Southampton, England.
 Bowen returned to America in 1999 as the first holder of the endowed Caestecker Chair of Music at Georgetown University where he created and directed the Program (now Department) in Performing Arts.
 He was Dean of Fine Arts at Miami University, before moving to SMU in Dallas in 2006 to become Dean of the Meadows School of the Arts and Algur H. Meadows Chair for eight years ending with a number one ranking for the School of Music in USA Today in 2014.

 Bowen has written over 100 scholarly articles for the Journal of Musicology, the Journal of the Society for American Music, The Journal of Musicological Research, Performance Practice Review, 19th-century Music, Notes, Music Theory Spectrum, the Journal of the Royal Musical Associations, Studi Musicali, the New Grove Dictionary of Music and Musicians and in books from Oxford and Princeton University Presses.
 He is the editor of the Cambridge Companion to Conducting (Cambridge University Press, 2003) and received a National Endowment for the Humanities Fellowship.
 He contributed to Discover Jazz (Pearson, 2011) and is an editor (along with David Baker, Dan Morgenstern, John Hasse, and Alyn Shipton) of the six-CD set, Jazz: The Smithsonian Anthology (2011).
 He has a TED talk on Beethoven as Bill Gates.